News & Media

 A rendering of the Maneuver Support Vessel (Light) awarded to Vigor Works in October 2017.
 The landing craft was designed by Vigor Works and BMT.
 (Vigor Works)

-07 February, 2024 Future soldier resupply could rely on AI-powered logistics, robo-boats
+Wednesday, February 07, 2024 Future soldier resupply could rely on AI-powered logistics, robo-boats

 ARLINGTON, Va. — Soldiers in the coming years may use artificial intelligence to predict when and how to resupply troops and rely on swarms of automated watercraft and drones to get those supplies to personnel spread across vast distances.